 WELCOME to Powers Museum

-NEW Digital Collection project online!
+Digital Collection project online!

-NEW Carthage Picture book available!
+Carthage Picture book available!

 Since 1988, the Powers Museum has been serving Carthage and the region as a local history museum with rotating annual exhibits from the post-Civil War period to the 20th century.
 Traveling exhibits and special programs related to Missouri or Ozark regional themes are presented, too.